mobilemind/OpenInlets/README.md

 __OpenInBlogsy__: Open the current web page using the Webview in Blogsy on iOS.
 Easily reblog or quote a page.

+__OpenInFirefox__: Open the current web page in the Firefox app for iOS.

 __OpenInGoodReader__: When viewing a PDF in Mobile Safari, open/download the same PDF in GoodReader 4.